Leboroz/Leboroz/README.md

   code: [JavaScript, React, Redux, Ruby on Rails, HTML/CSS, Semantic UI, Bootstrap, Material UI],
   askMeAbout: [Video-games, coffee, food recipes, anime],
   challenge: "I am honing my React skills and picking up Vue",
-  funFacts: ['I have 1 years of remote work experience with devs from all over the world',
+  facts: ['I have 1 years of remote work experience with devs from all over the world',
   'I worked at McDonalds for almost 5 years and got a manager position'] }